President Trump and the rule of law

 Which makes it all the more instructive that the same Left complaining about Trump trampling our system is shocked and outraged that he would turn to the nation’s law-making body to make law on the matter of DACA.
 By rights, these people should forfeit any right to invoke the Constitution or the rule of law going forward, but they will, just as soon as it suits their interests again.

-(Empphasis added)
+(Emphasis added)

 Lowry is right on all counts.